2021–22 FC Rostov season: Season events

 Kirill Bozhenov returned to Rostov from his loan at Khimki on 18 December.
 Three days later, 21 December, Rostov announced that Pavel Mamayev had left the club after his contract had expired.

 On 23 December, Rostov announced the signing of Magnus Knudsen to a 4.5year contract from Lillestrøm.
 Two days later, 25 December, Rostov announced that goalkeeper Maksim Rudakov had joined Honka on loan for the 2022 Veikkausliiga season.

 On 28 December, Konstantin Kovalyov joined Baltika Kaliningrad on loan for the remainder of the season.

 On 29 December, Rostov announced the signing of Aleksandr Selyava from Dinamo Minsk on a contract until the end of the season with the option of an extension.

 On 18 January, Rostov announced the signing of Aleksandr Silyanov from Lokomotiv Moscow on loan for the remainder of the season.

-On 20 January, Rostov announced the signing of Stepan Melnikov from Spartak Moscow to a four-and-a-half year contract.
+On 20 January, Rostov announced the signing of Stepan Melnikov from Spartak Moscow to a four-and-a-half-year contract.

-On 9 February, Rostov announced the signing of Yegor Golenkov from Sigma Olomouc to a five year contract.
+On 9 February, Rostov announced the signing of Yegor Golenkov from Sigma Olomouc to a five-year contract.

-On 24 February, Rostov's home match against Krylia Sovetov was postponed due to the local airport being shut by the Federal Air Transport Agency in relation to the 2021–2022 Russo-Ukrainian crisis.
+On 24 February, Rostov's home match against Krylia Sovetov was postponed due to the local airport being shut by the Federal Air Transport Agency in relation to the Russian invasion of Ukraine.

 On 10 March, Valeri Karpin was re-appointed as Head Coach of Rostov, with Vitaly Kafanov returning to the position of Assistant Coach.
 The following day, 11 March, Dennis Hadžikadunić joined Malmö on loan until the end of 2022.

 On 16 March, Rostov's postponed round 19 match against Krylia Sovetov was rescheduled for 6 April.